Brex Cash Sweep Disclosure

 2. Deposits and Brex Cash FDIC Sweep Program Customer Accounts.

-Uninvested Balances in your Brex Cash Account will initially be aggregated with Uninvested Balances from other Brex Treasury customers and deposited in a single account at LendingClub Bank (the “Clearing Bank”), an FDIC-insured federal savings bank.
+Uninvested Balances in your Brex Cash Account will initially be aggregated with Uninvested Balances from other Brex Treasury customers and deposited in a single account at LendingClub Bank (the “Clearing Bank”), an FDIC-insured federal savings bank, or Column, N.A., an FDIC-insured national bank.
 No later than two business days after deposit in the Clearing Bank (or sooner depending on the time and type of deposit), the funds will be transferred to a disbursement account at a Brex Treasury Third-Party Service Provider (the “Settlement Account”), and then swept automatically into omnibus deposit accounts established by Brex Treasury in its name on behalf of Brex Treasury customers at the banks listed below (the “Partner Banks”) in Section 7.

 We will establish two omnibus program accounts at each Partner Bank.
 One omnibus account will be a transaction account (“Transaction Account”).
 The other will be a separate but linked money market deposit account (“MMDA”), which is a type of savings account.
 For ease of reference in this Disclosure, we will refer to these omnibus accounts and your interest therein as your “Program Customer Account,” and your deposits at the Partner Banks as “Program Customer Deposits.”